junxit/us-congress-code/title-15/chapter-2/sec-57b-1.md

 ### References in Text

 The Clayton Act, referred to in subsec. (a)(8)(B), is act Oct.
 15, 1914, ch.
 323, 38 Stat.
-730, as amended, which is classified generally to sections 12, 13, 14 to 19, 21, and 22 to 27 of this title, and sections 52 and 53 of Title 29, Labor.
+730, which is classified generally to sections 12, 13, 14 to 19, 21, and 22 to 27 of this title, and sections 52 and 53 of Title 29, Labor.
 For further details and complete classification of this Act to the Code, see References in Text note set out under section 12 of this title and Tables.
 The International Antitrust Enforcement Assistance Act of 1994, referred to in subsec. (a)(8)(C), is Pub.
 L. 103–438, Nov.
 2, 1994, 108 Stat.
 4597, which is classified principally to chapter 88 (§ 6201 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 6201 of this title and Tables.

 ### Prior Provisions